bhatti/api-mock-service/README.md

 - Define a collection of helper methods to generate different kind of random data such as UDID, dates, URI, Regex, text and numeric data.
 - Ability to playback all test scenarios or a specific scenario and change API behavior dynamically with different input parameters.
 - Support multiple mock scenarios for the same API that can be selected either using round-robin order, custom predicates based on parameters or based on scenario name.
-- Inject error conditions and artificial delays so that you can test how your system handles error conditions that are difficult to reproduce.
+- Inject error conditions and artificial delays so that you can test how your system handles error conditions that are difficult to reproduce or use for game days/chaos testing.
+- Generate client requests for a remote API for chaos and stochastic testing where a set of requests are sent with a dynamic data generated based on regex or other constraints.

 This service is based on an older mock-service https://github.com/bhatti/PlexMockServices, I wrote a while ago.
 As, it's written in GO, you can either download GO runtime environment or use Docker to install it locally.